 All the nodes for the table fit on a single uPrint SE Plus build tray for an overnight build.
 The table top was cut from a sheet of acrylic using FATHOM's laser-cutter.
 Due to the high accuracy of the customized nodes, the assembly didn’t require any glue or fasteners except for four bolts that attach the acrylic table top.

 The next step for this concept would be the combination of this process with simulation to create structurally optimized design.
 A structural analysis could generate the most efficient frame design using a minimal number of struts, then a finite element analysis on each node could be used for topology optimization in order to reduce material.

 Have a question or comment for Aaron Porterfield?
 Leave a comment.
 Are you an industrial designer or engineer with an advanced prototyping or low volume manufacturing project?
-Start a conversation—use the form on the right.
+Start a conversation.